nextcloud/documentation/admin_manual/configuration/configuration_database.rst

 because this will automatically be done by ownCloud when you login for the first time.

-An ownCloud configured to use sqlite only needs to contain the reference to a writable data directory (which is required for the rest of ownCloud's operation as well anyway).
-The :file:`config/config.php` as created by the :doc:`installation/installation_wizard` could therefore contain entries like
+An ownCloud instance configured to use sqlite only needs to contain the reference to a writable data directory (which is required for successful operation of ownCloud in general anyway).
+The :file:`config/config.php` as created by the :doc:`installation/installation_wizard` could therefore contain entries like this:
-this:

 .. code-block:: php